Improvement district accounting and reporting requirements

 - Provide a summary of the prior year's activities

 - Present plans and budgets for the current year

 The period during which the annual general meeting must be held is established in the letters patent for an improvement district.
 The meeting is usually held in the first three months of the calendar year.

 Regular meetings of the trustees are not required to be open to the landowners, so the annual general meeting is the primary opportunity for the landowners to interact with the staff and trustees that operate and govern the improvement district.

 An improvement district must produce financial statements for the preceding year for presentation at the annual general meeting.
 Those statements must be audited by a qualified accountant.
-Additionally, the audited financial statements must be submitted to the Ministry of Municipal Affairs and Housing.
+Additionally, the audited financial statements must be submitted to the Ministry of Municipal Affairs.

 Improvement districts are governed by the Freedom of Information and Protection of Privacy Act.
 Staff must be prepared to provide bylaws, meeting minutes, budgets and the audited financial statements, among other information, when requested by the public.